 There was one scene with Fred and Bill on Mars, as far as toilet humor is still concerned, that really took the cake.
 They both linked their astronaut suits together after a leak was found in Bill's oxygen tank.
 After Fred experienced some intestinal cramps, he started letting it all out, inflating his astronaut suit and filling both his and Bill's suits with his fumes.
 This was so funny that even the NASA personnel who caught the methane levels in their suits cracked up over it.
 This is what I call providing extra amounts of oxygen, even if it was not the kind you'd want to breathe in your suit.

 Okay, come to think of it, this looks like more than half of his comedic antics being funny.
 But who cares?
 They're still funny!

-It's pretty hard for me to put my finger on how to sum up Harland Williams' character and performance in this movie.
-I don't know if it was the absurdity or the timing, but his humor was just a sack full of unexpected comedic surprises that would leave you unsure whether to cringe over it or end up howling with laughter over it.
+I don't know if it was the absurdity or the timing, but Harland Williams' humor was just a sack full of unexpected comedic surprises that would leave you unsure whether to cringe over it or end up howling with laughter over it.
 It felt both so awkward and so sidesplitting all at the same time.